enzos3/ITCrowd-Test/README.md

 This smooth and responsive website, shows the products with their images in cards, when you click on [ReadMore->] a modal window will open with description of the product.

-[Admin-UI] If you click on [LOGIN] another modal with a username and password inputs with Popup.
+[Admin-UI] If you click on [LOGIN] another modal with a username and password inputs will Popup.

 ## Admin Credentials: [USER]:admin [PASSWORD]:admin (For test)